Would you like a discussion about race with your latte this morning?

 With the Race Together campaign, the company is also staying true to its history of mixing profitability and social influence.
 In the past, it has also confronted the tough topics of gay rights and veterans’ affairs.

 Three things to keep in mind if you want to start a similar PR campaign

 Though sparking controversy and conversation might get you noticed, it’s important to remember that you’ll have no control over the direction of the discussion.

 Jumping into controversial waters just for shock value won’t work.
 The public will see you as disingenuous and deceitful.
 You may want to start small with an issue that’s close to home.

 Think carefully before deciding whether this is the direction for you.
 Getting national attention for a PR campaign is an uphill fight that takes time, preparation and vision.

 The Starbucks Race Together campaign proves at least one thing: In a PR initiative, anything can happen.
 If you’re not prepared, even with the absolute best PR firm by your side, it could just as easily blow up in your face.

 Let the experts at Axia guide you through your next campaign.
 We can help you plan and implement thought-provoking PR initiatives that fall in line with your strategic goals, increase visibility and maximize profits.
-If ever you’re faced with your own PR campaign gone wrong, find more information on how to handle any crisis in Axia’s free Managing Public Relations in a Crisis e-book.
+If ever you’re faced with your own PR campaign gone wrong, find more information on how to handle any crisis in Axia’s Managing Public Relations in a Crisis e-book.